goat-team/goat-team.github.io/donate/index.md

 * Future features
 * Giveaways

-Want to become a donor?
-Contact us:
+## Become a donor

+Contact us via one of the following methods:

 * Email:  goat (at) goat . team
 * Discord: MikO#8333